magento/devdocs/src/_includes/cloud/enable-ssh.md

 1. Login and access your project through the [Project Web Interface](https://accounts.magento.cloud).

-1. In your selected branch, an icon displays if the environment does not have an SSH key.
+1. In your project, look for the **No SSH key** icon to the right of the command field.
+This icon is visible when the project does not contain an SSH key.

    ![No SSH key]({{ site.baseurl }}/common/images/cloud/cloud_ssh-key-install.png)